sysco-middleware/workshop-apache-kafka-operations/README.md

 to spin up a Kafka Cluster and be able to operate it, monitor it and scale it.

+In addition to this workshop there is a Confluent operation training materials which you may find [here](https://github.com/sysco-middleware/kafka-operations-training)

 ## Agenda

 1. [Kafka Fundamentals](./01-kafka-fundamentals)